About Us

 Treasurer

-Bron is a long-standing EEEC committee member and is also the Early Years Facilitator for Play Australia.
+Bron is a long-standing EEEC committee member and Professional Development Facilitator.
 She is passionate about sustainability and critically reflecting with professionals on the value of authentic outdoor play for children with a connection to place.
 She is the Director at Diamond Creek Memorial Kindergarten and in collaboration with the kindergarten’s community (families, children and educators), is exploring children as visible environmentally conscious citizens within the local community.

 SECRETARY